laravel/docs/migrations.md

 <a name="dropping-indexes"></a>
 ### Dropping Indexes

 To drop an index, you must specify the index's name.
 By default, Laravel automatically assigns a reasonable name to the indexes.
-Simply concatenate the table name, the names of the column in the index, and the index type.
+Simply concatenate the table name, the name of the indexed column, and the index type.
 Here are some examples:

 Command  | Description
 ------------- | -------------